407-610-2417

 • Use location-based keywords

-• Build regional backlinks
+• Build local backlinks.

-• Localize your content for a multilingual audience.
+• Localize your content for a multilingual audience

-• Add hreflang tags so search engines show the right language or region version of your site.
+• Add hreflang tags so search engines show the right language or region version of your site

-• Set up geo-targeting in GSC to let Google know which countries or regions your site is targeting.
+• Set up geo-targeting in GSC to let Google know which countries or regions your site is targeting

-• Create an international backlinking strategy and work with local influencers or websites to build trust in new countries.
+• Create an international backlinking strategy and work with local influencers or websites to build trust in new countries

 • Offer local currencies and preferred payment methods to remove barriers for international buyers.